cloudbytestorage/touchstone/README.md

   + source code as well as unit test code is not longer brittle
   + this approach defintely tackles bugs & issues in a proactive manner

-### Evolution of Test Automation:
+### What other innovations matter w.r.t automation ?

-- It will be great if the test automation can eventually be used to inject faults & check if the system is resilient.
++ using automation tool to inject faults & verify the resiliency of the system.
-- The fault injection test cases can be based out of the source code design as well as based on faults in the overall environment.
-- It is assumed that dedicated engineering thought process needs to go behind designing & building fault injection test cases.
+  + dedicated thought process needs to go into crafting the fault injection methods.

 ### Functional & Integration Test Automation